 Both options could be done in the Java configuration file.

-Ccb#14 – ICT to recommend preferred solution.ssa_neo#124 Glassfish exceptions – Investigation
+Ccb#14 – ICT to recommend preferred solution.

+Ccb#15 – ICT still pending

+ssa_neo#124 Glassfish exceptions – Investigation

 RS : This error occurs if the assigned memory (heap space) of the Java VM is exhausted.
 This happened because of the increasing amount of objects which needs to be read during the AstDyS update. root_cause: --> Deployment / Other workaround: --> Increase the assigned heap space of the backend Java VM.
 This could be done in the Java configuration file.